 John C. Simons

-John Simons has spent 35 years as a banker and advisor to small and mid-size businesses and the families that own them.
-John was formerly an Executive Vice President for Bank of America (formerly Fleet National Bank) in the Regional Commercial Services Group, responsible for small business, middle market and corporate banking in New York City, Long Island, New Jersey and the Hudson Valley area.
-He was also Market Executive for FleetBoston Financial’s activities in New York City.
+John Simons has spent 36 years as a banker to small and mid-size businesses and the families that own them.
+John was an Executive Vice President for Bank of America (formerly Fleet National Bank) in the Regional Commercial Services Group, responsible for small business, middle market and corporate banking in New York City, Long Island, New Jersey and the Hudson Valley area.
+He was also Market Executive for FleetBoston Financial's activities in New York City.
 Prior to joining Fleet, John was a Senior Vice President with Chase Manhattan Bank.
 He began his career with Chemical Bank in 1983.

 Recently from John:

 A review of diligence material and readiness assessment is often key to a financing or sale process

 Posted December 19, 2016 by John C. Simons

 Raising capital as well as mergers and acquisitions are resource intensive projects and are often distracting from the normal operating activities involved in running a business.
 While these projects can have great positive effects on a business, they can also be hugely disruptive and unproductive if you don’t take care to make sure that you are really prepared and ready to go down this road.

 Corporate Fuel helps successful businesses address the challenges of growth.Learn about our portfolio investments